ZONING FOR URBAN AGRICULTURE

 1. home gardens: “food producing spaces on private residential property used primarily by the property’s resident”

-2. community gardens: smaller-scale agricultural sites, often serving a neighborhood, “where individuals and families grow food primary for consumption or donation”
+2. community gardens: smaller-scale agricultural sites, often serving a neighborhood, “where individuals and families grow food primarily for consumption or donation”

 3. urban farms: “larger-scale, more intensive sites where food may be grown by an organization or private enterprises, and often include entrepreneurial opportunities, such as growing food for sale”